ykxvqze/bash_projects/README.md

 ## SSH ban

-<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/sshban.sh">sshban.sh</a>: script for processing `/var/log/auth.log` and alerting via mail and automatically banning IP addresses that have been logged for repeated, failed SSH login attempts.
+<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/sshban.sh">sshban.sh</a>: script for processing `/var/log/auth.log` and alerting via mail and automatically banning IP addresses that have been logged for multiple failed SSH login attempts.
 The list of offending IP addresses along with the number of failed attempts can be viewed via flag -l.

 ## Apache2 setup